ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

                    iam_serviceid_crn:        crn:v1:bluemix:public:iam-identity::a/b42116849bb7e2abb0841ca25d28ee4c::serviceid:ServiceId-53f9e2a2-cdfb-4f90-b072-bfffafb68b3e
                    password:                 581138...7d48d61
     ```
-    {: pre}
+    {: codeblock}

-   Next, learn how to retrieve your service credentials.
-You need your service credentials to log in to your {{site.data.keyword.databases-for-mongodb}} instance.
+   Next, retrieve your service credentials to log in to your {{site.data.keyword.databases-for-mongodb}} instance.

-1. Retrieve credentials for the `cs20170517a` instance of an {{site.data.keyword.databases-for-mongodb}} service.
-The name for the credentials is `creds_for_cs20170517a`.
+1. Retrieve credentials for the `cs20170517a` instance of an {{site.data.keyword.databases-for-mongodb}} service, using a command like:

     ```sh
-    ibmcloud resource service-key creds_for_cs20170517b
+    ibmcloud resource service-key <NAME>
     ```
     {: codeblock}